-Hyperspectral imaging is a technology widely used for remote imaging, in an effort to extract a maximum of information out of images made under strongly varying imaging conditions, caused by the variability of the sunlight and changing atmospheric conditions.
+Hyperspectral imaging is a technology widely used for remote sensing in an effort to extract a maximum of information from images aquired under very instable imaging conditions, caused by the variability of the sunlight and atmospheric conditions.
+The key feature of these approaches is the use of hyprspectral indices (formulas to process wavelength intensities and ratios) as indicatoer for specific biologically relevant image content. for example chhlorophyll content, dried biomass, canopy density and more.
 On the other end of the spatial scale, Fourier Transform spectroscopy of biological material is used to assess specific ingredients contained in samples that are often grinded and dried, and thus show no spatial resolution at all.
-The application of hyperspectral imaging under highly controlled illumination conditions, as is standard in all LemnaTec scanalyzer3D imaging stations, provides new options for data generation with high spectral resolution in a certain range of the full electromagnetic spectrum of frequencies.
+The application of hyperspectral imaging under highly controlled illumination conditions, as it is standard in all LemnaTec Scanalyzer3D imaging units, provides new options for data generation with high spectral resolution in a certain range of the full electromagnetic spectrum of frequencies.
 In contrast to the LemnaTec usage of multiple frequency imaging (VIS, NIR IR), hyperspectral imaging is rather focused on a smaller range (e.g. 400–1000 nm), but takes images at a spectral resolution between 1 and 10 nm.
 The user is thus enabled either to acquire full-spectrum datasets for each individual pixel of the image, or to restrict data acquisition to some specifically interesting frequency ranges.
 These will strongly depend on the substances, the substance groups or the general approach to hyperspectral data acquisition.

 Approaches to hyperspectral imaging using LemnaTec hyperspec technologies